intrig-unicamp/BB-Gen/README.md

 ===

 ## About BB-Gen
 BB-Gen is simple CLI based packet crafter written in Python over Scapy library.
 It can natively crafts packets for different standard and custom protocols.
-It aims to create PCAP files to be used with a wide set of Traffic Generators (e.g., pktgen-dpdk, NFPA, TCPDUMP, etc.) helping network developers with performance and simple tests of the targets.
+It aims to create PCAP files to be used with a wide set of Traffic Generators (e.g., pktgen-dpdk, NFPA, TCPDUMP, etc.) helping network developers to validate the network and execute performance tests over the targets.

 [![Build Status](https://travis-ci.org/intrig-unicamp/BB-Gen.svg?branch=master)](https://travis-ci.org/intrig-unicamp/BB-Gen)
 [![License: BSD v3](https://img.shields.io/badge/License-BSD%20v3-blue.svg)](LICENSE)